 The Individuals with Disabilities Education Act (I.D.E.A.)

 IDEA also lists the services a school district may need to provide in order to ensure that assistive technology is useful to a student in the school setting.
-The law defines Assistive Technology Service as: “Any service that directly assists an individual with a disability in the selection, acquisition or use of an assistive technology device”.
+The law defines an Assistive Technology Service as: “Any service that directly assists an individual with a disability in the selection, acquisition or use of an assistive technology device.”
 This service includes all of the following possibilities:

 - Evaluation of the technology needs of the individual, including a functional evaluation in the individual’s environment.